KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 - Each variable (column) has a name (e.g. `sample_id`).
 This is followed by the object mode (e.g. factor, int, num, etc.).
 Notice that before each variable name there is a `$` - this will be important later.
+- Below all the variables you can see the "spec" attribute.
+This is the column specification used by `readr::read_csv()` to load the data.
+We'll review this shortly.

 You may have noticed that the data type is actually `tibble` rather than `data.frame`.
 A `tibble` is essentially a simplified `data frame`.